Melissa Grantham assistant conservation biologist, Manitoba Region

-Melissa Grantham has been working for the Nature Conservancy of Canada (NCC) in Manitoba as an assistant conservation biologist since the summer of 2013.
+Melissa Grantham has been working for the Nature Conservancy of Canada (NCC) in Manitoba since the summer of 2013.
 She grew up in Winnipeg and spent much of her childhood exploring her love of nature.

 Melissa enjoys working with NCC and being a part of the conservation efforts in the province.
 She works in both science and stewardship on a wide variety of projects.
 Her favourite time away from work is spent with her husband and daughters — gardening, going for walks or to the family cabin in the Interlake and reading lots of stories.